When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

 What is Group Life Insurance?

-Group Life Insurance is more commonly known as Employee Life Insurance, Business Life Assurance and Death in Service insurance.
-It provides a lump sum payment to a nominated beneficiary chosen by your employees, if they are to pass away whilst covered under the scheme.
+It provides a lump-sum payment to a nominated beneficiary (chosen by the employee) if they are to pass away whilst covered under the scheme.

 Do employee’s covered on the scheme have to pass away at work for an eligible claim?

-Many employers we speak to, believe the policy only covers workplace death, which is incorrect.
-Group Life Insurance will pay out in the event of your employees’ death whether working at the time or not.
+Many employers we speak to believe the policy only covers workplace death, but this is incorrect.
+Group Life Insurance will pay out in the event of your employees’ death whether they were working at the time or not.

 Is Group Life Insurance Compulsory for Employers

-Group Life Insurance is not a compulsory benefit and is the employer’s decision if they want to provide this benefit.
+Group Life Insurance is not a compulsory benefit – it is the employer’s decision if they want to provide this benefit.

-However, as an Employee Benefits expert, we always talk with our clients about the long-term implications of agreeing to Group Life Insurance.
+However, as Employee Benefits experts, we always talk with our clients about the long-term implications of agreeing to Group Life Insurance.

-When employers have agreed to provide life insurance as part of their staff’s employment contract, they will certainly be contractually liable for any claim payments even without a policy a policy in place.
+When employers have agreed to provide life insurance as part of their staff’s employment contract, they will certainly be contractually liable for any claim payments – even without a policy in place.

-If an employer decides to remove group life insurance (due to financial difficulties etc.) it can understandable be a tricky to manage with employees, especially, if this benefit has been agreed as part of their employment contract.
+If an employer decides to remove Group Life Insurance (due to financial difficulties, for example), it can be tricky to manage employee contracts if this benefit was agreed as part of it.